AdobeDocs/adobeio-runtime/guides/creating_rest_apis.md

 # How long does it take to create/update an API

-When creating or updating a REST API, it can take up to 60 seconds to see the changes.
+When creating or updating a REST API, it can take up to 5 minutes to see the changes.

 ## Using wsk CLI